pyronaur/pyronaur.com/src/content/2022/dark-mode.md

 ```

+**Note:** It's important to add `is:inline` directive in Astro.build to ensure that the script isn't moved elsewhere - it needs to be executed right after the body element is available, otherwise there will be a slight FOUC (flash of unstyled content).
 ### Style
 The toggle changes the body class when the button is clicked, but it should also respect the user system preferences for dark mode.